 Here's Humphrey is this due to the mundane nature of each episode, the cheery kid-sung songs and a host that talks down to the viewers.
 Is there any surprise that Australian kids between the age of six and sixteen have a strong dislike for him?

-Played for Laughs on Angel where a children's show is stealing souls.
+Played for Laughs on the Angel episode "Smile Time", where a children's show is stealing souls.
 Watching one episode Angel hears one of the songs played, begins quivering with rage at how sappy it is before demanding they go all Jihad on the show.

 The 10th Kingdom largely avoided this... an exceptional feat for a 10-hour miniseries about fairy tales.
 But in certain places, the sappiness factor was cranked Up to Eleven.
 See also: Hearts and butterflies swarming through the air in Kissing Town under a pink, heart-shaped moon.
 Insulin, STAT.
 Add in the literal Love Is in the Air, most exemplified by the massive pink heart which appears over Wolf and Virginia's head as they share their first kiss, and the little Cupid girl skipping through the streets dispensing fortunes, and... yeah.